+44 (0)1604 968 820 Speak to an expert

 Outsource your fulfilment to a 3PL

-3PLs like James and James Fulfilment have facilities that have been designed around optimal inventory positioning.
-Built from the ground up with the fulfilment of light-weight, fast-moving products in mind, our international network of fulfilment centres allows us to process inventory and orders super-quickly.
+3PLs like J&J Global Fulfilment have facilities that have been designed around optimal inventory positioning.
+Built from the ground up with the fulfilment of lightweight, fast-moving products in mind, our international network of fulfilment centres allows us to process inventory and orders super-quickly.

 With 97% of orders shipped same-day and 99.9% of orders accurately picked and packed, we’re the number one 3PL for brands looking to Scale Up their business fast.